Angie wins special county care award

-Following the awards ceremony, which took place at the end of March at the Kassam Stadium, Oxford, Angie said: “It was nerve wracking and I felt so happy I cried.
+Following the awards ceremony, which took place at the end of March at the Kassam Stadium, Oxford, Angie said: “It was nerve-racking and I felt so happy I cried.
 I never thought I would win!
-This is for all of us at the home.”
+This is for all of us at the nursing home.”

 Comments in Angie’s nomination from residents and loved ones highlight just why she was nominated.
 One of them reads: “My dad thinks the absolute world of her.
 She brings him alive.”